SK53/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

      ``http://www.brc.ac.uk/irecord``.

   #.
 Click OK and a further popup will appear asking you to fill in the Shared App Secret
-     of the website.
-This setting is defined on the Indicia Mobile Auth settings page (under Site configuration > IForm > Mobile Auth Settings) in a field called **Shared Secret**.
-Fill this in then click OK.
+     of the application.
+This setting is defined on the Indicia Mobile Auth settings page (under Site configuration > IForm > Mobile Authentication).
+You need to click the link to add a mobile application and fill in the form fields and save it.
+One of the fields is called **Shared Secret**.
+Copy the shared secret into the popup in Recorder 6 and click OK.

   #.
 A further popup will appear asking you to fill in the Site ID for records to be
      created in Recorder.
 You should obtain a new Site ID for your remote site in the same